jrodewig/wanderahead.github.io/_posts/2025-04-09-new-bern-one-of-north-carolinas-best-small-towns.md

 - Backyard gardens at historic homes like the Stanly House, featuring heirloom camellias and a fountain with water lilies

-Plan for at least three hours—two if you move quickly through the gardens and museum.
+Plan for at least three hours, or two, if you move quickly through the gardens and museum.

 ## Where to Eat in New Bern